Newmark (NMRK)

 nullAI Analysis | Feedback

-Michael Rispoli serves as Chief Financial Officer of Newmark, leading the finance and accounting departments.
+Michael Rispoli serves as the Chief Financial Officer of Newmark Group, Inc..
 He joined Newmark in April 2012.
-Prior to that, he was the Chief Financial Officer of Grubb & Ellis from August 2010, having served in various capacities with the firm since May 2007, including CFO of its investment management divisions.
-Before the sale of Grubb & Ellis' assets to BGC Partners in April 2012, he completed a convertible note offering, the sale of an asset management business with over $4 billion of assets under management, and the sale of a real estate mutual fund company.
-Rispoli also served as Executive Director and Corporate Controller at Conexant Systems, Inc., a publicly traded semiconductor company, from 2000 to 2007, and began his career at PricewaterhouseCoopers.
+Prior to this, he was the Chief Financial Officer of Grubb & Ellis from August 2010 and held various roles with the firm since May 2007, including CFO of its investment management divisions.
+Before the sale of Grubb & Ellis's assets to BGC Partners in April 2012, he successfully managed a convertible note offering and the sale of an asset management business and a real estate mutual fund company.
+From 2000 to 2007, Rispoli was Executive Director and Corporate Controller at Conexant Systems, Inc., a publicly traded semiconductor company.
+He began his career at PricewaterhouseCoopers as a manager of business assurance.

 AI Analysis | Feedback